jjakon11/Bigtreechia/README.md

 # Bigtreechia
-This is the Bigtree2 paper to analysis
+This is the testing for some analysis